 In assessing the reliability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
-Based upon positive operation trends through 2016, and projects for future taxable income, management believes that it is more likely than not that the Company will realize the benefits of the deductible differences at June 30, 2016 and 2015.
-Accordingly the Company has determined that there is no valuation allowance as of June 30, 2016 and 2015.
+Based upon positive operation trends through 2017, and projections for future taxable income, management believes that it is more likely than not that the Company will realize the benefits of the deductible differences at June 30, 2017 and 2016.
+Accordingly, the Company has determined that there is no valuation allowance as of June 30, 2017 and 2016.
 The amount of the deferred tax asset considered realizable, however, could be reduced in the near term if estimates of future taxable income during the carryforward period are reduced.

-As of June 30, 2016 and 2015, the Company has no unrecognized tax benefits.
+As of June 30, 2017 and 2016, the Company has no unrecognized tax benefits.
 Therefore, the Company does not expect any impact on the effective tax rate related to recognition of unrecognized tax benefits.
 In addition, there are no anticipated reversals of uncertain tax positions in the next twelve months.
 The Company's policy is to recognize interest and penalties related to unrecognized tax benefits as a component of income tax expense.
-As of June 30, 2016 and 2015, the Company has no accrued interest or penalties related to uncertain tax positions.
+As of June 30, 2017 and 2016, the Company has no accrued interest or penalties related to uncertain tax positions.